FuelLabs/sway/docs/src/introduction/overview.md

 In the second line we declare an ABI method called `receive_funds` which, when called, should receive funds into this wallet.
 This method takes no parameters and does not return anything.

-_Note that we are simply defining an interface here, so there is no function body or implementation of the function.
+> **Note**: We are simply defining an interface here, so there is no function body or implementation of the function.
 We only need to define the interface itself.
-In this way, ABI declarations are similar to [trait declarations](../advanced/traits.md)._
+In this way, ABI declarations are similar to [trait declarations](../advanced/traits.md).

 In the third line we declare another ABI method, this time called `send_funds`.
 It takes two parameters: the amount to send, and the address to send the funds to.